 This peak is not in the book.
-Please note that this is a twin summited peak which are separated by 6,600 foot saddle and 0.5 miles.
+Please note that this is a twin-summitted peak, separated by a 6,600 foot-saddle and 0.5 miles.
 Both summits have prominence and both are reached via 4WD roads.
-The second peak is Peak 6966.
+The second peak is named Peak 6966.

-The summits along the extensive divide system generally are not well pronounced forming clear peaks or mountains.
-Rather the ridges rolls on for many miles with broad, gently waving high points that often are not named.
-Horseshoe is one of the higher points that also forms a defined summit.
-But perhaps its most noteworthy features are the several fascinating rock formations on the wide summit area.
-Large irregular formations of weathered granite are not uncommon along this otherwise featureless ridge system; however on the summit of Horseshoe these are probably the largest and densest to be found.
+Generally, the summits of the extensive Continental Divide ridge system are not well pronounced.
+Rather, ridges roll on for many miles with broad, gently waving, unnamed high points.
+However, Horseshoe Summit is a unique high point along the ridge that forms a well-defined summit.
+But perhaps its most noteworthy features are the fascinating rock formations found on the wide summit area.
+Large irregular formations of weathered granite are not uncommon along this otherwise featureless ridge system.
+However, on the top of Horseshoe Summit, these features are probably the largest and densest to be found.
 These rocks provide good bouldering opportunities and are popular with photographers.

 Access and Route, Class 1

-This peak is accessed from US-12 and the Lolo Motorway (Forest Road 500) from either the east or west.
-The quickest way is to turn off US-12 onto FS-107 at the mouth of Indian Grave Creek.
-Follow FS-107 road for approximately seven miles to Saddle Camp, which is the junction with FS-500.
 Five roads meet here.
-Take the first right, which is FS-500.
+Take the first right which is FSR-500.
 It’s very narrow and the entrance may appear partially obscured by brush.
-Follow FS-500 road east for approximately four miles to its junction with FS-588 at a point labeled on the map as Howard Camp (note, the Clearwater National Forest visitor map indicates Howard Camp to be up the 588 road, but signs on the ground and USGS quads label it as occurring at the junction of 500/588).
-Wherever it actually occurs turn left onto FS-588 and follow it for approximately four miles to its end on the summit of Horseshoe.
+Follow FSR-500 east for approximately 4 miles to its junction with FSR-588 at a point labeled on the map as Howard Camp.
+Note: the Clearwater National Forest visitor map indicates Howard Camp to be on FSR-588, but signs on the ground and USGS quads label it as occurring at the junction of FSR-500/FSR-588.
+Where it actually occurs, turn left onto FSR-588 and follow it for approximately 4 miles to its end on the high point of Horseshoe Summit.

-The 500 road is very narrow with few limited pullouts or places that would allow two vehicles to pass each other.
-If two vehicles meet someone will likely have to back up a long ways.
-If the road has not been maintained or brushed recently, then expect some wear on your vehicle.
-High clearance is recommended and 4wd is a good idea, though other cars can make the drive if one is cautious and takes it easy.
-If there are concerns then cars can be parked at Saddle Camp or Howard Camp, which would allow people to hike in a few miles to the summit.
+FSR-500 is narrow with limited pullouts or places that allow two vehicles to pass each other.
+If two vehicles meet, someone likely has to back up a long way.
+If the road has not been maintained or graded recently, then expect some wear on your vehicle.
+High clearance is recommended and 4WD is a good idea, though other cars can make the drive if one is cautious and takes it easy.
+If there are concerns, then park at Saddle Camp or Howard Camp, which allows you to hike to the summit in a few miles.

 [Editor’s Note: Use this link to read more about the Lolo Motorway.]